vaibhv19/Lenovo-leap-Internship/README.md

 - Added `MILESTONE 7- Assignment` implementing `StudentCard`, `StudentForm`, and `StudentList` components for a small CRUD-style UI.
 - Standardized run instructions and added explicit PowerShell examples for Windows users.

----

-## Notes & Next Steps

-- If you want, I can: update each project's README with component docs, add npm scripts for tests, or create a single root script to bootstrap any demo.

----